 Eshmit began writing and performing spoken word & storytelling pieces inspired by her heritage, identity & Faith five years ago.
 She introduced herself as a spoken word artist on social media platforms, which led to her performing across the country.

-Some of her credits include: The West End, UK Parliament, Trafalgar Square Stage, Birmingham Museum and Art Gallery & Ruddock Hall.
+Some of her credits include: The West End (Anonymous is a Woman Theatre Co), UK Parliament, Trafalgar Square Stage, Birmingham Museum and Art Gallery (Near Neighbours), a Birmingham tram (Beatfreeks) & Ruddock Hall.
 In 2016, Eshmit was asked to perform & workshop in Vancouver, BC.
 She is a twice featured spoken word artist by BBC WM (2019).
-Listen to 'Sikh Reflections' on BBC Sounds in response to Covid-19.
+You can listen to 'Sikh Reflections' on BBC Sounds in response to Covid-19.

 talks & workshops